thehoneymad/gazet/README.md

 ## Functional Differences from Carmen-Core

-Cascade is a complete port of carmen-core's query and coalescing system with the following intentional differences:
+Gazet is a complete port of carmen-core's query and coalescing system with the following intentional differences:

 ### Performance
-- **Sequential Processing**: Cascade uses single-threaded execution for simplicity
+- **Sequential Processing**: Gazet uses single-threaded execution for simplicity
   - Carmen-core uses `rayon` for parallel processing with `Send + Sync` bounds
   - Same results, but carmen-core is faster on multi-core systems
   - **Future work**: Add parallel processing with rayon for production workloads